codebar/tutorials/html/lesson3/tutorial.md

 ```

 ###padding and margin
-Padding and margin, can be set in a number of different ways
+Padding and margin can be set in a number of different ways

 `padding: top right bottom left;` e.g. _padding: 10px 20px 30px 5px;_